postmanlabs/npm-cli-login/README.md

   "path": <custom .npmrc path>
 }
 ```

+Do note that if you installed `npm-cli-login` globally, the Config file may not work.
+The best way around it is to install `npm-cli-login` locally and use NPM scripts to run it.
+The project scope is automatically passed.
+More information [here](https://docs.npmjs.com/misc/scripts)

 ###### Environment variables
 When using this method, the CLI expects the following environment variables to be set::